 Status: Will become eligible on 2024 ballot

-Mauer still has a few years to go before he will join the ballot, but he clearly represents the Twins' best chance at having another inductee in Cooperstown in the near future.
+Mauer still has a while to go before joining the ballot, but he clearly represents the Twins' best chance at having another inductee in Cooperstown in the near future.
 Though concussion issues forced a move from catcher to first base in the later years of his career, both Mauer's accumulation of offensive stats across his 15-year career and his unmatched peak at the catcher position give him a strong case for inclusion.

 Consider all of the following: When Mauer was a primary catcher from 2004-13, his 44.7 WAR, per Baseball-Reference, far outpaced second-place Victor Martinez (28.2) among players to appear in at least 45 percent of their games at catcher.
 Among those primary catchers with more than 5,000 plate appearances since 1900, Mauer's career 124 OPS+ ranks 10th, and eight of the nine players ahead of him are in the Hall of Fame.